railslove/epics/README.md

 * a PARTNER ID
 * n User IDs (this depends on the bank and your needs)

-Take this parameters and start setting up 1 UserID:
+Take this parameters and start setting up one UserID (repeat this for every user you want to initialize):

 ```ruby
 e = Epics::Client.setup("my-super-secret", "https://ebics.sandbox", "SIZBN001", "EBIX", "EPICS")